AndreDutraDCC/andredutradcc.github.io/_pages/projects_en.md

 ---
 layout: page
-title: Portfolio (english)
+title: Portfolio (English)
 permalink: /projects_en/
-description: This portfolio features my main projects on Data Science and Machine Learning, sorted by subject.
+description: "This portfolio features my main projects on Data Science and Machine Learning, sorted by subject.

-(**WIP - Thise page is currently under translation, since the original projects were made in brazilian portuguese.
-Translated projects will have English titles)
+(WIP - This page is currently under translation, since the original projects were made in brazilian portuguese.
+Translated projects will have English titles)"
 nav: true
 nav_order: 1
 display_categories: